Winshill

-Winshill is an area to the east of the town of Burton upon Trent, in the borough of East Staffordshire, England.
+Winshill is a village to the east of the town of Burton upon Trent, in the borough of East Staffordshire, England.

 Flanked to the north and east by the South Derbyshire border, historically the parish of Winshill had always been part of Derbyshire until it was transferred to Staffordshire, in part in 1878, and wholly in 1894.

 Along its southern flank runs the A511, known locally as the Ashby Road, from Bretby Lane and Moat Bank (Burton upon Trent's highest point) to the eastern end of the Trent Bridge and the junction with the A444.

 Along its western flank are the River Trent and the B5008 Newton Road, which runs to Newton Solney and Repton in South Derbyshire.

 The parish church in Winshill is St Mark's, part of the Diocese of Derby.

 History

 The name Winshill has its origin in Old English and means Wine's hill.
 There was a settlement here in the late 11th century when William I installed privileged tenants at Winshill.
 By the end of the 18th century the village was grouped around a green on the east side of the hill.
 The medieval Burton bridge crossed into Winshill at its east end, and the road to Ashby-de-la-Zouch then followed a line along Bearwood Hill Road and High Bank Road.
 A tollgate was placed near the foot of Bearwood Hill Road when it became a turnpike road in 1753.
 The Ashby Road was put onto a more direct line in the later 1830s and the tollgate was placed near Moat Bank.